-SECTION 9 Part D Vaccines.
+SECTION 8 Part D Vaccines.
 What you pay for depends on how and where you get them

-Important Message About What You Pay for Vaccines - Our plan covers most Part D vaccines at no cost to you Call Customer Service for more information.
+Important Message About What You Pay for Vaccines - Our plan covers most Part D vaccines at no cost to you, even if you haven't paid your deductible.
+Call Customer Service for more information.